Disability Insurance Guide For Dental Hygienists And Dental Assistants | We Discuss Underwriting, Plan Types, Cost, And The Best Options

 • accident-only disability insurance

-Many people ask us about the difference between short-term disability insurance and long-term disability insurance.
+Many people ask us about the difference between short-term and long-term disability insurance.
 Here’s the difference.

-Short-term is for a disability of a short time period.
+Short-term is for a disability that lasts for a short period.
 Let’s say you break your hand.
-Well, it’ll be hard to work as a hygienist with a broken hand, right?
+Well, working as a hygienist with a broken hand will be hard, right?
 So, that is a disability – you can’t do your job as a hygienist.
-How long does a broken hand heal?
+How long does a fractured hand heal?
 Two to 3 weeks?
 Once you’ve met the waiting period, you’ll be eligible for benefits and receive some disability benefits.

-Long-term becomes the life-saver for those disabilities that last longer than 3 months.
+Long-term becomes the lifesaver for those disabilities that last longer than 3 months.
 Cancer… a catastrophic injury…ALS…Diabetes…you name it.
 Most families can get by financially when one member has a short-term disability.
 Sure, it might be tough, but families can get by.
-It’s a long-term disability that can financially ruin families.
+Long-term disabilities can financially ruin families.

 Both insurances generally use the own-occupation definition of disability.
 (More on that in a minute.)

 Finally, there is accident-only disability insurance.
 Think of this as a “last resort” disability insurance.
 It pays a benefit due to an accident.
 The better carriers offer coverage for both on and off-the-job injuries.
 Usually, there are no health questions.
-Most accident-only disability insurance is affordable.
-The reason, as we stated earlier, is that most disabilities do not involve accidents.
+Most accident-only disability insurance policies are affordable.
+The reason, as we stated earlier, is that most disabilities do not derive from accidents.

 In this article, we focus on long-term disability insurance.
 However, you can contact us with any questions about short-term disability or accident-only disability insurance.